okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 < Date: Thu, 20 Dec 2018 04:46:21 GMT
 ```

 The server returns a 401 HTTP code, which means you are unauthorized.
 Now, let's create a valid token.
-An easy way to achieve a token to generate one using [OpenID Connect <debugger/>](https://oidcdebugger.com/).
+An easy way to achieve a token is to generate one using [OpenID Connect <debugger/>](https://oidcdebugger.com/).

-First, you'll need to create a new Web application in Okta:
+First, you'll need to create a new web application in Okta to use this service:

 {% img blog/postgresql-with-spring-boot/create-new-web-application.png alt:"New web application" width:"800" %}{: .center-image }

-Set the _Login redirect URIs_ field to https://oidcdebugger.com/debug and _Grant Type Allowed_ to Hybrid.
+Set the _Login redirect URIs_ field to `https://oidcdebugger.com/debug` and _Grant Type Allowed_ to `Hybrid`.
 Click **Done** and copy the client ID for the next step.

-Now, on the OpenID Connect website, fill the form in like the screenshot below (do not forget to fill in the client ID for your recently created Okta web application):
+Now, on the OpenID Connect Debugger website, fill the form in like the screenshot below (do not forget to fill in the client ID for your recently created Okta web application):

 {% img blog/postgresql-with-spring-boot/openid-connect.png alt:"OpenID Connect" width:"700" %}{: .center-image }